wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getFeeCalculatorForBlockhash.md

 ---
-title: sol:getFeeCalculatorForBlockhash \[POST\] {disallowed}
+title: sol:getFeeCalculatorForBlockhash  {disallowed} - Solana
-description: DEPRECATED Please use isBlockhashValid or getFeeForMessage instead Thismethod is expected to be removed in solana-core v2.0Returns the fee calculator associated with the query blockhash, or nullif the blockhash has expired
+description: Example code for the sol:getFeeCalculatorForBlockhash  {disallowed} json-rpc method. Сomplete guide on how to use sol:getFeeCalculatorForBlockhash  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters